 For example, in order to avoid waiving your right to dispute a questionable claim, timely report potential claims to your workers’ compensation claims administrator.

 Every claim is carefully evaluated on the merits and unique facts of the unique case.
 This article is intended to provide general guidance and should not be considered legal advice.
 We encourage members to always report injuries that might be considered work-related, so we can promptly investigate and assist the injured employee.
-Visit the Fund website for more information about the Workers’ Compensation program.
+Learn more about the Workers' Compensation program.